Marsha Wood IPR Research Assistant

 Marsha provides assistance to the Research Programme Lead and Director of the IPR across a range of current and developing research projects and initiatives.

-- to assist the preparation of applications for externally funded research projects and initiatives
+- assist the preparation of applications for externally funded research projects and initiatives

-- to provide project management support for larger scale research studies
+- provide project management support for larger scale research studies

-- to support the up-to-date profiling of IPR research studies and outputs on the IPR website
+- support the up-to-date profiling of IPR research studies and outputs on the IPR website

-- to support IPR research development activities such as workshops and sandpit meetings
+- support IPR research development activities such as workshops and sandpit meetings

-- to scan the research funding landscape for opportunities of interest to the IPR
+- scan the research funding landscape for opportunities of interest to the IPR

-- to develop her own research areas of expertise, including writing reports and journal articles for publication
+- develop her own research areas of expertise, including writing reports and journal articles for publication

 - disadvantaged populations